 1177 Healthcare guide – healthcare advice twenty four hours a day

-At 1177.se you can find information about what you yourself can do in order to feel better and recover more quickly.
+At 1177.se you can find information about what you can do yourself in order to feel better and recover more quickly.
 Here you can also find all the necessary contact information pertaining to healthcare.
-When you phone 1177 you will receive advice from a nurse about what you yourself can do and where you should turn if you need care.
+When you call 1177 you will receive advice from a nurse about what you yourself can do and where you should turn if you need care.
 The number works all over the country – twenty four hours a day every day of the year.

 The healthcare centre – your first choice in the case of an injury or illness

 Contact your healthcare centre first!
 There you will receive help if you have injured yourself or if you are not feeling well.
 The staff at the healthcare centre has experience and knowledge when it comes to most injuries and illnesses.
 If it is necessary you will be sent to the hospital.
-When the healthcare centre is closed you can seek medical care at the county’s two evening and weekend on-call centres by dialing 1177.
+When the health centre is closed you can seek medical care at the county’s two evening and weekend on-call centres by dialing 1177.

-112 and the emergency room – care in serious and life threatening situations
+112 and the emergency room – care in serious and life-threatening situations